Elf (musical): Differences from the film

-The story is narrated by Santa Claus rather than Papa Elf, the latter character not even appearing in the musical.
-The story in the musical is said to have begun three years ago, rather than thirty years ago in the movie, so that there's no age limit on the actor playing Buddy.
-Minor changes from the movie to the musical include Santa Claus using an iPhone instead of a list of names while delivering gifts, Buddy and Jovie's child being changed from a girl to a boy, the department store scenes taking place at Macy's instead of Gimbels, and Buddy being dropped off at the Hobbs house instead of being bailed out of jail by Walter.
+Instead of Santa Claus, the film is narrated by Papa Elf, who does not appear in the musical.
+Other minor changes from the movie to the musical include Santa Claus using an iPhone instead of a list of names while delivering gifts, Buddy and Jovie's child being changed from a girl to a boy, the department store scenes taking place at Macy's instead of Gimbels, and Buddy being dropped off at the Hobbs house instead of being bailed out of jail by Walter.
 The musical also adds a subplot about Michael and Emily Hobbs' disbelief in Santa Claus.
 And instead of having an elf named Ming Ming, they changed the name to Charlie and had a girl elf named Shwanda.

-Several notable scenes from the film are also absent, including Buddy's visit to the mail room of the Empire State Building and Buddy rescuing Michael from school bullies in a Central Park snowball fight.
-The entire character of Miles Finch is cut.
-In its place, Walter's staff writers happen upon the only copy of an unpublished manuscript for a Christmas story by deceased famous author Chris Smith.
-Buddy shreds the document, not understanding the significance.
-This is when Walter angrily says he wishes Buddy wasn't his son, instead of the aftermath of the Miles Finch scene.
+Several scenes from the film are absent, including Buddy's visit to the mail room of the Empire State Building, and Buddy rescuing Michael from school bullies in a Central Park snowball fight.
+The character of Miles Finch is cut in the musical.
+In the musical, Walter's staff writers happen upon the only copy of an unpublished manuscript for a Christmas story by deceased famous author Chris Smith.
+Buddy shreds the document, not understanding its significance.
+This is when Walter angrily says he wishes Buddy wasn't his son, instead of in the aftermath of the Miles Finch scene.

-The film and musical also strongly deviate in the character of Walter Hobbs.
+The film and musical strongly deviate in the character of Walter.
 In the film, Walter is portrayed as greedy, obsessed with his work, and deliberately neglectful of his family duties.
-In the musical, he is shown as more bumbling, forgetful, and overworked.
-It is also explained by Santa Claus in the film that Walter is on the "Naughty List" because of his greed and general meanness, whereas in the musical it is because he doesn't believe in Santa.
-And in the conference room, Buddy pitches the idea of making the book about how he came to the North Pole (leading to the song, "The Story of Buddy the Elf") and Mr. Greenway loves the story, but Walter quits after Mr. Greenway wants to change the main character in the story from an elf to a horse, instead of Walter going with Michael to bring Buddy back home with Mr. Greenway firing Walter.
+In the musical, he is shown as merely bumbling, forgetful, and overworked.
+Santa Claus explains in the film that Walter is on his "naughty" list because of his greed and general meanness, whereas in the musical it is because he doesn't believe in Santa.
+In the musical, after Buddy pitches the idea of making the book about how he came to the North Pole (leading into the song, "The Story of Buddy the Elf"), Mr. Greenway loves the story, but Walter quits after Mr. Greenway insults his sons; in the film Walter chooses to go with Michael to bring Buddy back home, instead of pitching anything to Mr. Greenway, which leads to his firing.